 Amway Philippines also partnered with a local courier and cargo company with more than 1,500 locations throughout the country to make it easy to return products or send in durable products for repairs when necessary.

-“We feel so confident about our products and business opportunity that we’re willing to make a promise to our customers and business owners,” Iakiri said.
+“We feel so confident about our products and business that we’re willing to make a promise to our customers and business owners,” Iakiri said.
 “If it isn’t what we said it was, we’ll work to make it right.
 If the product wasn’t what you expected, we’ll make that right, too.”